 7. Best for Vloggers: Canon EOS 250D

 While the EOS 3000D Canon EOS 250D is a great entry-level camera for photographers, the 250D is a great camera for those who want something a little faster that can also handle videos.
-This is also a camera made for the Instagram age and includes features that allow you to upload images to your phone, and from their to Instagram, as and when they’re shot.
+This is also a camera made for the Instagram age and includes features that allow you to upload images to your phone, and from there to Instagram, as and when they’re shot.

 The Canon 200D was a great camera when it launched several years ago, and the 250D is a worthy successor.
 The performance boost is courtesy of the new DIGIC 8 image processor that can handle the higher resolution sensor and 4K video.